 My right hon.
-Friend the Secretary of State for Foreign and Commonwealth Affairs attended the Foreign Affairs Council on 14 November.
-He and my right hon.
-Friend the Secretary of State for Defence attended the joint session of the Foreign Affairs Council and Foreign Affairs Council (Defence) on 14 November.
-The UK Ambassador to the EU Political and Security Committee (PSC), Angus Lapsley represented my right hon.
-Friend the Secretary of State for Defence at the Foreign Affairs Council (Defence) on 15 November.
-The Foreign Affairs Council and Foreign Affairs Council (Defence) were chaired by the High Representative of the European Union for Foreign Affairs and Security Policy, Federica Mogherini.
-The meetings were held in Brussels.
+Friend the Secretary of State for Foreign and Commonwealth Affairs will attend the Foreign Affairs Council on 18 April.
+My right hon.
+Friend the Secretary of State for Defence will attend the Foreign Affairs Council (defence) on 19 April.
+The Foreign Affairs Council and Foreign Affairs Council (defence) will be chaired by the High Representative of the European Union for Foreign Affairs and Security Policy, Federica Mogherini.
+The meetings will be held in Luxembourg.

 Foreign Affairs Council